-General syllabuses and Short Courses
+General syllabuses and Short Course syllabuses

-In addition to literacy and numeracy, General syllabuses and Short Courses are underpinned by:
+In addition to literacy and numeracy, General syllabuses and Short Course syllabuses are underpinned by:

-• 21st century skills - the attributes and skills students need to prepare them for higher education, work and engagement in a complex and rapidly changing world.
+21st century skills - the attributes and skills students need to prepare them for higher education, work and engagement in a complex and rapidly changing world.
 These include critical thinking, creative thinking, communication, collaboration and teamwork, personal and social skills, and information & communication technologies (ICT) skills.